Six Flags New Orleans: Jazzland Outlet Mall (2011–2014)

 In August 2011, The City of New Orleans called for proposals for redevelopment ideas for the site.
 Eight entrepreneurs stepped forward to suggest turning the property into a power plant, a theme park, or even an outlet mall.
-On November 29, 2011, the city of New Orleans chose two of the proposed projects: an outlet mall and a green theme park.
+On November 29, 2011, New Orleans chose two proposed projects: an outlet mall and a green theme park.
 On February 6, 2012, it was reported that the selection committee rejected the plan for the site of Six Flags New Orleans to become a theme park, leaving the upscale outlet mall as the only proposal being considered by the committee.
 Despite the committee's actions, one of the original eight entrepreneurs continued to try to get public support for their Jazzland Park proposal, which includes the addition of a water park and movie studio back lot.

-On March 6, 2012, the city of New Orleans gave the green light to build Jazzland Outlet Mall to Provident Realty Advisors and DAG Development.
+On March 6, 2012, New Orleans gave the green light to build Jazzland Outlet Mall to Provident Realty Advisors and DAG Development.
 The proposal was for a 400000 sqft upscale outlet mall and entertainment boardwalk on the former theme park site, costing $40 million for part of Phase One and using some of the existing rides from the theme park.
 Construction would have taken between three and four years.
-During the planned period of due diligence and pre-construction, in March 2013 the development plans were abruptly called off.
+During the planned period of due diligence and pre-construction, in March 2013, the development plans were abruptly called off.
 The developer cited competition from the planned expansion of Riverwalk Marketplace to include an outlet mall, making the Jazzland Outlet Mall concept unviable.
 However, as of the summer of 2013, Provident Realty Advisors and DAG Development has been back at the negotiating table with the city to come up with a new idea for the park; they will have to present a development plan to the Industrial Development Board (IDB) in October 2013, according to a contract.
-Once presented IDB will then accept or reject the proposal.
-The contract also states that construction of an outlet mall is to proceed, but it does not explicitly prohibit giving the developers an opportunity to put something else there.
+IDB will accept or reject the proposal once presented.
+The agreement also states that construction of an outlet mall is to proceed, but it does not explicitly prohibit allowing the developers to put something else there.